-If you are not very familiar with Windows PCs, you might be wondering what the recovery partition is.
+If you are not very familiar with Windows PC, you might be wondering what the recovery partition is.
 Simply defined, the recovery partition is a portion of the disk drive on your computer whose purpose is to hold the computer system image.
-The recovery partition stores the system backup files and files which guide system restoration.
-If you purchase a computer with Windows 10 preinstalled, the computer may have a recovery partition.
-You can also create a recovery partition manually.
-In this article, we will be showing you how to create a recovery partition on Windows 10.
-But first, let’s see why you need a recovery partition.
+It stores the system backup files and the files which guide system restoration.

-To create a recovery partition Windows 10, you will need to follow the simple steps we have outlined below:
+To create a recovery partition on Windows 10/11, follow the steps below:

 Click the Windows start key and type Recovery Drive.
 Under Settings, click Create a recovery drive.
 Your computer may ask you whether you would like to open Recovery Media Creator.
 Click Yes.